oleksandrbyk/blog/content/blog/2017-09-26-best-practices-of-orchestrating-python-and-r-code-in-ml-projects.md

 Feather API is designed to improve meta data and data interchange between R and Python.
-It provides fast import/export of data frames among both environments and keeps meta data informations which is an improvement over data exchange via csv/txt file format.
+It provides fast import/export of data frames among both environments and keeps meta data information which is an improvement over data exchange via csv/txt file format.
 In our example Python job will read an input binary file that was produced in R with Feather api.

 Let’s install Feather library in both environments.

-For Python 3 on linux enviroment you can use cmd and pip3:
+For Python 3 on linux environment you can use cmd and pip3:

 ```dvc
 $ sudo pip3 install feather-format